leancodepl/arb_translate/README.md

 [![arb_translate on pub.dev][pub_badge]][pub_link]

-Command-line tool automatically adding missing message translations to ARB files using Google Gemini LLM.
+A command-line tool for automatically generating missing translations to ARB files using Google Gemini LLM by [LeanCode](https://leancode.co)

 ## Installation